wadi-green/Wadi.Green/README.md

 The aim is to educate everyone how to live an eco-friendly life via a plateform that is for the people, by the people.

+🌏 This is the public repository for the landing page at https://www.wadi.green

+📱 To go to public mobile, go to [skanking_tiger](https://github.com/wadi-green/skanking_tiger)

 # What defines us ?

-- An easy to use plateform for searching [Activities](https://github.com/wadi-green/Wadi.Green/wiki/Activities) related to sustainability topics
+- An easy to use plateform for searching 🔍 [Activities](https://github.com/wadi-green/Wadi.Green/wiki/Activities) related to sustainability topics 🌲
-- Helping people learn how they can adopt a more eco-friendly lifestyle by following easy to do steps
+- Helping people learn how they can adopt a more eco-friendly lifestyle 🟢 by following easy to do steps
 - Encouraging people from around the world to teach others about awesome ways on how to do so

-# What we are not
+# What we are not 🟥

 - An e-commerce service to market merchandise
 - Just another social networking plateform